Best Time to Do the Annapurna Circuit Trek

 Monsoon (June to August)

 Monsoon season brings heavy rain to lower regions of Nepal, making many treks muddy and uncomfortable.
-However, the Annapurna Circuit is more suitable than treks like Everest Base Camp or Annapurna Base Camp during this season because large sections lie in a rain-shadow area beyond Manang.
+However, the Annapurna Circuit is more suitable than treks like Everest Base Camp or Annapurna Base Camp during this season because large sections lie in a rain shadow area beyond Manang.

 Upper sections of the Annapurna Circuit receive less rainfall, and mountain landscapes remain dramatic.
 That said, road conditions below Jagat and around Besisahar can be poor due to landslides, and trekking requires patience.
 There are no flight alternatives during this season for most sections, meaning travel is done fully by road and on foot.